DavidNash2024/Win32xx/RibbonSimple/ReadMe.txt

 SimpleRibbon Example
 ====================
 This project demonstrates how to add a ribbon to a simple window.
-The ribbon buttons are defined in an Ribbon.xml.
+The application uses TRACE to send text to the output window when a ribbon button is pressed.
+It also detects changes to the ribbon height and adjusts the view window accordingly.

+The ribbon buttons are defined in the Ribbon.xml.
+This file must be compiled using uuic.
+To compile Ribbon.xml, add it to the set of files to be compiled, and modify its properties, specifying the "Custom Build Step" parameters as described below.

 Prerequisites:
 ==============